 SWCDs are governed by a board of locally elected supervisors that develop policy, plans, and budgets for the district, empower and work with staff, and represent the district at meetings and other events.
 SWCD staff work primarily in a one-on-one basis with landowners, aiming to connect landowners with the technical and financial resources they need to put conservation practices on the land.
 Other conservation partners include local businesses, schools, cities, townships, lake associations, and state and federal agencies.
 Otter Tail County has two SWCDs that work jointly on many efforts, please contact your local office for assistance.

 On November 4th, 2008, Minnesota voters approved the Clean Water, Land and Legacy Amendment to the state constitution.
-The Amendment increases the sales and use tax rate by three-eights of one percent, starting July 1, 2009 and continuing through 2034.
+The Amendment increases the sales and use tax rate by three-eighths of one percent, starting July 1, 2009 and continuing through 2034.

 Amendment dollars are dedicated to four funds: